 Can’t I just keep my dahlias in the Ground over Winter?

 Unless you live in Zone 8 or higher, you can not keep dahlia tubers in the ground over winter.
 If you do, they will rot and become compost.
 In fact, you must dig them out before the first hard frost, and it’s better if you can get them out shortly after the first light frost.

 Dahlias need to be stored in the darkness in a heated garage or cool (but not freezing!) basement.
 You’ll also need a container to store them in, such as a flat cardboard box or large plastic container.

 Label Dahlias before the First Frost

 Once there is a risk of frost in the forecast, label the plants by tying survey tape or some other label around the very bottom of the stem.
 You need to do this step before the first frost so you can see every dahlia and know what it is.
-Unless you have a large flower farm where every section is already labelled, you will not remember what dahlia is which once frost hits and they are all shrivelled up.
+Unless you have a large flower farm where every section is already labelled, you will not remember which dahlia is which once the frost hits and they are all shrivelled up.